The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Motts Run Reservoir Recreation Area

-Motts Run is home to 860 acres of undisturbed nature and a 160-acre reservoir and offers a bike trail, over 4 miles of hiking trails, an orienteering course, and a nature center.
+Motts Run is home to 860 acres of undisturbed nature and a 160-acre reservoir.
+It also offers 11 miles of biking trails, over 4 miles of hiking trails, an orienteering course, and a nature center.

 Trending in NoVA